 More Flexibility

 You can bring on fractional leaders as needed, for a single project, a period of transition, or ongoing part-time support.
 Their terms are highly adaptable, whether the engagement lasts a few days or several years.
-Think an as-needed basis so companies can adjust their staffing levels based on workload and budget.
+They work on an as-needed basis so companies can adjust staffing levels based on workload and budget.

 Access to a Bigger Talent Pool